mmcgov/mmg_data_science_handbook/mmg_datascience_notebook.md

 `source /usr/local/bin/virtualenvwrapper.sh`<br>

 __NOTE__<br>
-If having difficutlies with symbolic links on shared folder of VM for example then use flag --always-copy to vreate a virtualenv without symlinks where all the executables are copied into the new env.<br>
+If having difficulties with symbolic links on shared folder of VM for example then use flag --always-copy to vreate a virtualenv without symlinks where all the executables are copied into the new env.<br>

 ### Wrapper syntax<br>
 https://howchoo.com/g/nwewzjmzmjc/a-guide-to-python-virtual-environments-with-virtualenvwrapper